TarikEren/cpp_virtual_machine/README.md

 # cpp_virtual_machine

-A RISC architecture machine simulation made in c++ (Still work in progress, functionality might change drastically.)
+A shell made in c++ that takes in commands and manipulates a basic computer simulation made in c++ (Still work in progress, functionality might change drastically.)
-For now only it only works as a compiler.
-New functionalities might be added in the future.

 ### Usage

+Simply build and run ./cpp_virtual_machine (Will add a makefile in the future.)

+### Shell commands (Will add more)

+compile: Compiles a .basm file and executes machine functions.
-./cpp_virtual_machine filename.basm
+  Usage: compile filename.basm

-### Functions
+### Assembler language

 | Function name | Hex value | Description                                                                           |
 |---------------|-----------|---------------------------------------------------------------------------------------|